News by Subject

-Here are 3 strategies that have been shown to consistently jumpstart stalled job searches:
+Here are three strategies that have been shown to consistently jumpstart stalled job searches:

-Former Biotechnology and Pharmaceutical clients I’ve worked with know that I’m a stickler for the 80/20 rule of job searching, namely: your existing network should be the focus of 80% of your efforts, with the remaining 20% used for submitting to jobs online, etc. If you’ve been spending hours searching through job postings and sending out resume/cover letter packages that aren’t addressed to a specific person, then I am definitely speaking to you.
+Former Biotechnology and Pharmaceutical clients I’ve worked with know that I’m a stickler for the 80/20 rule of job searching, namely: your existing network should be the focus of 80 percent of your efforts, with the remaining 20 percent used for submitting to jobs online, etc. If you’ve been spending hours searching through job postings and sending out resume/cover letter packages that aren’t addressed to a specific person, then I am definitely speaking to you.

 For the next week, commit to not applying for a single job unless you actually know the person in charge of hiring or have some other connection.
 Sound daunting?
 If you take the time to create a detailed list of everyone you know, professionally or otherwise, and actually begin connecting with them, the results can be pretty amazing.
 The actual content of the message doesn’t need to be fancy: let them know what type(s) of positions you’re looking for, in what part of the country, and follow-up at regular intervals.
 Chances are, someone in your existing network is sitting on your next job opportunity.
 Isn’t it worth the time to find out?

 3. Get a little distance.

 Non-stop job searching actually does more harm than good.
 Believe me, I know the feeling of desperately needing to find a job, any job, before the bottom falls out.
 Unfortunately, if you don’t take the time to recharge the internal batteries, you will lose all sense of perspective...and that’s exactly when professionals take jobs that aren’t in-line with their career goals.